qiang-yi/spatial_data_science/Twitter/Twitter_developer_activation.md

 ![](../image/twitter/made.jpg)

 2.5 Now, your API keys and tokens are generated.
-These keys are like password for your Python program to access your Twitter account.
-Please save the **API key, API Key Secrete and Bearer Token** in a text file or Word document, and keep it secret.
+These keys are like password for your program to interact with the Twitter APIs.
+Please save the **API key, API Key Secrete and Bearer Token** in a text file or Word document for later use.
 Don't worry if you lost them.
-You can always re-generate them in your Developer Portal.
+You can always re-generate them in the Developer Portal.

 ![](../image/twitter/keys.jpg)

 After you have saved the API keys and tokens, click `Skip to dashboard`.

 ## Step 3.
 Activate Elevated Access
 After completing Step 2, you have obtained the Essential Access in the Developer Portal.
-Next, you will apply for the Elevated Access to gain more advanced features in the Twitter APIs, including accessing geotagged tweets.
+Next, you will apply for the Elevated Access to gain more advanced features of the Twitter APIs.

 3.1 In the Developer Portal, click `Product` -> `Twitter API v2` -> `Elevated` -> `Apply for Elevated`.
 Fill Basic info and then click `Next`.

 Write a few of sentences to describe how you plan to use Twitter data and/or APIs.
 You can modify the following description to claim you will study a topic of your interest (e.g. the topic could be any sport events, natural disasters, political events, or culture...).
+3-4 sentences should be enough.
 Please do not submit the identical description.
-Twitter may find it out and disapprove your application.
+Twitter may detect it and ask more questions.

 ![](../image/twitter/intended_use.jpg)